 Pricing: Free (3 scripts).
 Pro from $8/month.
 Premium from $13/month.

-Cons: Screenplay-only, smaller user base than WriterDuet.
+Cons: Screenplay-only, with a smaller user base than WriterDuet and fewer shared templates.

 Best for: Browser-first novelists.
 Not for: writers who want dedicated plotting features.